Please see below for detail on a selection of the UK developments

 Good Energy’s Lower End solar farm in Wiltshire produces enough renewable electricity to power 1,200 homes.
 The ground has been sown with a diverse grass mix to allow the grazing of sheep, enhance biodiversity and provide valuable habitats for wildlife.
 Completed in June 2015, the 5.0MW site has an annual electricity output of 4,800MWh.

-The site consists of 30 acres of over 20,000 polycrystalline PV panels generating 4,800MWhr/year – this is approximately equivalent to the annual electricity consumption of around 1,600 average homes and to prevent 2,000 tonnes of carbon dioxide emissions annually.
+The 50MW farm over 30 acres with over 20,000 polycrystalline PV panels generating 4,800MWhr/year – this is approximately equivalent to the annual electricity consumption of around 1,600 average homes and to prevent 2,000 tonnes of carbon dioxide emissions annually.
 It is the UK’s first and world’s largest cooperatively run, community-owned solar farm.

 The North Rhins Wind Farm is an onshore wind development located across the summits of Craigenlee Fell to the north of Enoch in Dumfries and Galloway.
 Operational since December 2009, the site comprises eleven Vestas V80 turbines, each generating 2MW of power, giving a total capacity of 22MW.